saezlab/FUNKI/README.md

 pip install ./
 ```

-Now you can launch the FUNKI by simply running the application script:
+Now you can launch the FUNKI interface by simply executing the application
+script with:

 ```bash
 python src/funki/app/main.py